Skip to main content

 Who may qualify: Legal programs may use age, issue type, and priority rules.
 Fraud help can start with a call even if you are not sure a crime happened.

 Where to apply: Ask your county office about legal referrals.
-For Medicare fraud concerns, use SMP Hawaii or call 808-586-7281.
+For Medicare fraud concerns, contact SMP Hawaii.

 Reality check: Legal help may not take every case.
 Ask for referral options and deadlines if your issue involves an appeal, eviction, debt, or benefit denial.

 What it helps with: Some needs are not solved by the aging office alone.
-Utility shutoff, grocery needs, medical equipment, and tax stress may need separate programs.
+Utility shutoff, grocery needs, medical equipment, tax stress, and dental care may need separate programs.

 Who may qualify: Each program has its own rules.
 Some use income, age, disability, household size, or crisis status.

 Where to apply: Check H-HEAP for utility help.
-For groceries, our SNAP guide explains what older adults should ask before applying.
+Our SNAP guide explains food help questions for older adults.

 Reality check: Do not assume one office can fix everything.
 Ask the aging office, “What should I call first, second, and third?”
-If you need equipment, our medical equipment reuse guide may be useful.
+For equipment needs, ask the aging office about local loan closets or reuse options.

 How to start without wasting time

-2. Say the main problem first.
-Start with safety, food, housing, care at home, caregiver burnout, or transportation.
+2. Name the main problem first.
+Start with safety, food, housing, care at home, caregiver burnout, transportation, or isolation.

 3. Ask for screening.
 Do not only ask for a brochure.
 Say, “Can I be screened for services?”